• Blogs

 What is the Ethereum Pectra Upgrade?

-The Ethereum Pectra Upgrade is an upcoming crucial Ethereum upgrade scheduled for late 2024 or early 2025.
+The Ethereum Pectra Upgrade is an upcoming crucial Ethereum upgrade scheduled for early 2025 .
 It comprises two major upgrades: Prague (execution layer) and Electra (consensus layer).
 This upgrade aims to improve Ethereum’s performance, scalability, and security through a series of Ethereum Improvement Proposals (EIPs).
 Key changes include introducing flexible staking withdrawals and increasing the maximum effective balance for validators to 2,048 ETH.
 The Pectra Upgrade will make Ethereum more optimized, efficient, and user-friendly, solidifying its position as a leading blockchain platform.

 What is the Launch Date of Ethereum Pectra Upgrade ?

-The Ethereum Pectra Upgrade is expected to launch in late 2024 or early 2025.
+The Ethereum Pectra Upgrade is expected to launch in Q1 of 2025.

 What is EIP-3074?